No Plan B: Japan's sponsors shelve ads as mood sours over Olympics

 GRAPHIC: Domestic sponsorship for Tokyo Olympic Gameshttps://sphinx.thomsonreuters.com/graphics/#/graphic/jznpnmokovl

-(Additional reporting by Yuki Nitta, Takashi Umekawa, Mari Saito, Sam Nussey, Ritsuko Ando, Ritsuko Shimizu and Yoshifumi Takemoto; Writing by Mari Saito; Editing by David Dolan and Gerry Doyle)
+(Additional reporting by Yuki Nitta, Takashi Umekawa, Mari Saito, Sam Nussey, Ritsuko Ando, Ritsuko Shimizu and Yoshifumi Takemoto; Writing by Mari Saito; Editing by David Dolan, Gerry Doyle and William Mallard)

 ((Mari.Saito@thomsonreuters.com;))